olibclarke/coot-trimmings/README.md

 Email me if you run into any trouble (olibclarke at gmail dot com).

 I haven't tested most of these on WinCoot, or on older versions of Coot.
 Most testing done with Coot 0.8.8 or later.

+Also, many of the functions here haven't been tested on molecules with insertion codes.
+If this is important to you, let me know and I'll fix.

+# Non-standard setttings

+# Custom keybindings

+# Custom menu items